theChesCat/wordpress-decoupled/README.md

 #### 3. Add your Wordpress site path

-Locate the `config.sample.js` `in your_front_directory_path/app` , copy and rename it `config.sample.js` and change the path to your own.
+Locate the `config.sample.js` `in your_front_directory_path/app` , copy and rename it `config.js` and change the path to your own.

 #### 4. You're good to go

-To run a development server :
+To launch a development server :
 ```
 $ yarn install
 $ yarn start